WomensLaw serves and supports all survivors.

 Fault-based grounds: In New York, you can file for a fault-based divorce for any of these reasons:

-• Cruel and inhuman treatment This includes physical, verbal or emotional abuse that endangers your physical or mental well being to the point that it is “unsafe or improper” for you to live with the abuser.
-The judge will require more than that you simply did not get along with one another.
-The judge will be looking for specific instances of cruelty that occurred in the last five years.2
+1. Cruel and inhuman treatment – This includes physical, verbal, or emotional abuse that endangers your physical or mental well-being to the point that it is “unsafe or improper” for you to live with the abuser.

-• Abandonment – Your spouse must have abandoned you for a period of at least one year.
+2. Abandonment – Your spouse must have abandoned you for a period of at least one year.
 Specific examples of abandonment by your spouse include a physical move from the home or locking you out of the home.
-Also, if your spouse has refused to engage in sexual relations with you for at least one year, this can also qualify as abandonment and is known as “constructive abandonment.”
+Also, if your spouse has refused to engage in sexual relations with you for at least one year, this is known as “constructive abandonment” and can also qualify you to file under this ground.

-• Imprisonment for three consecutive years - Your spouse must have been in prison for three or more years in a row but the sentence must have begun after your marriage.
-Once your spouse has been in prison for three years in a row, you can file for divorce:
+3. Imprisonment for three consecutive years – Your spouse must have been in prison for three or more years in a row but the sentence must have begun after your marriage.

-• Adultery – You must be able to show that your spouse committed adultery during the marriage.
-This is usually hard to prove in court, since you need evidence from a third party - someone besides you or your spouse.3
+4. Adultery – You must be able to show that your spouse committed adultery during the marriage.
+This is usually hard to prove in court, since you need evidence from someone other than you or your spouse (a “third party”).2

 1 NY Dom Rel Law § 170(7)